HITECHCRIME/HC_SG137_Branched_Narrative/README.md

 Inspired by Ghostmane - Crucible type of beat.
 FIND A BEAT! slow and thumpy, dual  tempo

+Perhaps this one - testing with a slow beat. https://www.youtube.com/watch?v=1VtPRErsGv4

 **Title:** Branched Narrative / **Featuring:** MOTHNODE

 **Production:** X / **Lyrics:** MOTHNODE